 Wanting to protect your property is natural.
 In addition to alarming doors and windows, many homeowners and business owners opt to install security cameras.
 The cameras are a great way to deter things like vandalism, property damage, and can even prevent crimes from taking place near your property.

 One of the most bizarre things about owning security cameras is that there have been instances of security cameras getting vandalized.
 There have been instances of both residential and commercial security cameras getting vandalized.
+Read on to learn how to vandal proof security cameras in our guide.

 Why Security Cameras Get Vandalized